-The Modern Slavery Act requires the publication of a statement setting out how we address potential slavery and human trafficking risks within our business and supply chain.
+The Modern Slavery Act requires the publication of a statement setting out how we minimise and address potential slavery and human trafficking risks within our business and supply chain.

-This statement sets out Metropolitan Thames Valley's position at 31 March 2020.
+This statement sets out Metropolitan Thames Valley's position at 31 March 2021.
+Metropolitan Thames Valley is the trading name for the Group as described below.

-We are committed to preventing slavery and human trafficking in our operations, and we confirm that, to the best of our knowledge, there is no slavery or human trafficking within our business or supply chain.
+Metropolitan Thames Valley is committed to preventing slavery and human trafficking in its operations, and we confirm that, to the best of our knowledge, there is no slavery or human trafficking within our business or supply chain.